mongodb/docs/source/reference/javascript.rst

       2       On.
 Includes all operations.
    =========  ==================================

-   Also configure the ``slowms`` option to set the threshold for the profiler to consider a query "slow."
-This value is specified in milliseconds and overrides the default :mongodb:setting:`configuration value <slowms>` or :option:`runtime option <mongod --slowms>`.
+   Also configure the :setting:`slowms` option to set the threshold for the profiler to consider a query "slow."
+Specify this value in milliseconds to override the default.

-   This command provides a wrapper around the database command :command:`profile`.
+   This command provides a wrapper around the :term:`database command` :command:`profile`.

-   The output of the database profiler is written to the ``system.profile`` collection.
+   MongoDB writes the output of the database profiler to the ``system.profile`` collection.

 .. js:function:: db.shutdownServer()